model-checking/cbmc-training/docs/src/cbmc/overview/unit-testing.md

 ```

 But now we can do something interesting with CBMC.
-The unit test currently initializes the
+The unit test currently initializes the variable `x` to 1,
-variable `x` to 1, and CBMC considers the value of `x` to be 1.
+and CBMC considers 1 to be the initial value of `x`.
 If
-we remove the initializer, CBMC considers the value of `x` to be any
+we remove the initializer, CBMC allows any integer value to be
+the initial value of `x`.
+This is a general rule: If CBMC encounters
+an uninitialized variable, then CBMC allows any value from the variable's
+type to be the variable's initial value.
-possible value of type `int`.
-We say that CBMC treats uninitialized
-variables as having unconstrained values.
+We say that CBMC treats uninitialized variables as having unconstrained
+initial values.

 If we rewrite the unit test
 ```c